hyperflow-wms/hyperflow/SPEC.md

 Options are:

+* `packages` – list of function packages that are required by workflow
 * `port` or `$PORT` (defaults to 1234)
 * `redis_url` or `$REDIS_URL` (defaults to: `redis://127.0.0.1:6379/0`)
 * `amqp_url` or `$AMQP_URL` (defaults to `amqp://localhost`)